 Sitecraft also offers small bulk outdoor options from Storemasta for the storage of dangerous goods.
 These can store 1 to 2 pallets and are available in a number of configurations, including smaller capacity units that are ideal for storing smaller quantities in a rugged and safe outdoor store.

 Sitecraft also stocks Storemasta solutions for compliant gas cylinder storage.
-These gas bottle stores incorporate added Occupational Health and Safety features to assist in the safe handling of gas cylinders, including access ramps, adjustable bottle restraints, and trolley options.
+These gas bottle storage cages include added Occupational Health and Safety features to assist in the safe handling of gas cylinders, including access ramps, adjustable bottle restraints, and trolley options.
 Heavy duty LPG gas stores are available to store up to 24 bottles, and Aerosol Storage Cages are also available for the storage of aerosol cans to Australian Standards AS 3833.

 For expert advice, or for assistance in choosing a storage option that’s right for you, contact Sitecraft today.
 We provide an Australia wide service for all businesses with offices in Melbourne, Sydney and Brisbane.